sadiyameem/personal-website/README.md

 # Personal Website

 # Description
-This is a personal website about me showing my coding journey, hobbies, and achievements.
+This is a personal website about me showing my coding journey, hobbies, achievements and goals.

 # Features
 - Navigation bars